SoK: Anti-Facial Recognition Technology: A Stage-Based AFR Framework

 \subsection{\bf Taxonomy of Existing AFR Proposals}

 Using our stage-based analysis framework, we now present a comprehensive taxonomy of existing AFR proposals in Table~\ref{tab:taxonomy}.
 In this list, we categorize existing AFR proposals by the year of release, the individual FR stage they target, and the attack scenario.
-We further break down the attack scenario by \pr's knowledge of \adv~(white box or black box\footnote{{\em White box} means \pr~has full knowledge of and access to \adv's FR system (including feature extractor parameters) and uses this knowledge to guide their AFR protection. {\em Black box} means \pr~lacks such access and knowledge.}), the AFR deployment context (physical or digital), whether the attack is targeted or untargeted\footnote{A {\em targeted} attack causes the FR system to identify \pr~as a specific, incorrect person (e.g. a famous politician).
+We further break down the attack scenario by \pr's knowledge of \adv~(white box or black box\footnote{{\em White box} means \pr~has full access to \adv's FR system (including feature extractor parameters) and uses this knowledge to guide their AFR protection. {\em Black box} means \pr~lacks such access and knowledge.}), the AFR deployment context (physical or digital), whether the attack is targeted or untargeted\footnote{A {\em targeted} attack causes the FR system to identify \pr~as a specific, incorrect person (e.g. a famous politician).
 An {\em untargeted} attack means that \pr~is misclassified, but not as a specific person.}, whether the AFR tool has been tested against real-world FR systems, and any unique or notable features of the AFR tool.
+We note that the majority of AFR tool users may not care for or need a {\em targeted} AFR misclassification result, but we include targeted attacks for completeness, as they represent the most user-controlled version of an AFR tool.